AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-39/acsd-53583-improves-partial-reindex-performance-category-products-product-categories.md

 1. Turn all indexers to *Update by Schedule*.
 1. Generate data with the [!DNL Performance Toolkit] (medium profile).
-1. Ensure all categories and products are in the index backlog, and that all indices are idle.
+1. Make changes to all products and categories so that they are in the index backlog and all indices are idle.
 1. Perform partial reindex for *Category Products* and *Product Categories* indexers.

 <u>Expected results</u>: